FusionAuth/fusionauth-site/site/_posts/2022-10-30-spring-and-fusionAuth.md

 ## Adding the user page and controller

-We set the `user-info-uri` property in the `application.properties` file and added the `openid` and `profile` scopes to the `scope` property so that Spring can automatically query FusionAuth for the user's profile and make it available to the app via the [`AuthenticationPrincipal` annotation parameter](https://docs.spring.io/spring-security/site/docs/current/api/org/springframework/security/core/annotation/AuthenticationPrincipal.html).
+We set the `user-info-uri` property in the `application.properties` file and add the `openid` and `profile` scopes to the `scope` property so that Spring can automatically query FusionAuth for the user's profile and make it available to the app via the [`AuthenticationPrincipal` annotation parameter](https://docs.spring.io/spring-security/site/docs/current/api/org/springframework/security/core/annotation/AuthenticationPrincipal.html).
 We can use this to build a user controller to show the logged-in user their profile on FusionAuth.
 You can customize the profile fields stored on FusionAuth and requested during registration.
 Read more about this [here](https://fusionauth.io/docs/v1/tech/guides/advanced-registration-forms).

 Under the `main/java/.../....` folder, create a new file named `UserController.java`.
 Add the following contents to this file: